DominicSimpson/wordletest/README.md

 convert inputted word to string via parseInt or join method;
 link to separate function checkLetter to check each individual letter against correct word;
 get the ID of each letter to iterate over submitted word;
+}

+function checkLetter {
+check inputted letter against correct word using includes method;

+if (!inputtedletter === correctWord) {
+brown colour to signify no letter matches
+};

+return respective letter of each numeric point of correct word via charAt method and store in variable;

+check inputted letter against variable;

+if (inputted letter features in correct word) {
+green colour to signify exact match};

+else {
+yellowish tinge to signify inputted letter is in correct word, but not at correct position}

+    }

+}